adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 There are a number of platform upgrades that inevitably have to happen.
 The Xamarin Platform is updated much more often than the Visual Studio plugin - the updates are released via NuGet: the standard method of distributing libraries for .NET applications.
-In addition to the inevitable Xamarin Platform update, we also will want to add the following NuGet packages:

-*  Microsoft.Azure.Mobile.Client v2.0.0 or later
-*  Newtonsoft.Json v6.0.3 or later

 !!! warn
     Although it is tempting, do not include a v1.x version of the Mobile Client.
     This is for the earlier Azure Mobile Services.
 There are many differences between the wire protocols of the two products.

-You can install the NuGet packages by right-clicking on the project and selecting **Manage NuGet Packages...**.
+You can install the NuGet packages by right-clicking on the solution and selecting **Manage NuGet Packages for Solution...**.

   ![Manage NuGet Packages][img11]

-You must install the updates and the new NuGet packages on all four projects.
-This involves repeating the same process for each client project in your solution.
+You can generally select all the updates.
+However, do **NOT** update the Jwt package (System.IdentityModel.Tokens.Jwt) as this will break the server project.
+You can update the System.IdentityModel.Tokens.Jwt to the latest v4.x release.
+Do **NOT** install a v5.x release.

 !!! info
     Android generally has more updates than the other platforms.
 Ensure that you update the main Xamarin.Forms package and then refresh the update list.
 This will ensure the right list of packages is updated.

+You should also install the `Microsoft.Azure.Mobile.Client` library in all the client projects.

 ### Building the Common Library